johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-06-20-dates-DataAnnotations-and-data-impedance-mismatch.md

 ---
-title: "A folk story wherein we shall find dates, DataAnnotations & data impedance mismatch"
+title: 'A folk story wherein we shall find dates, DataAnnotations & data impedance mismatch'
 authors: johnnyreilly
 tags: [Date, DateTime, Moment.JS, DataAnnotations, ValidationAttribute]
 hide_table_of_contents: false
 ---

 If you ever take a step back from what you're doing it can sometimes seem pretty abstract.
 Here's an example.
 I was looking at an issue in an app that I was supporting.
 The problem concerned a field which was to store a date value.
 Let's call it, for the sake of argument, `valuation_date`.
 (Clearly in reality the field name was entirely different...
 Probably.)
 This field was supposed to represent a specific date, like June 15th 2012 or 19th August 2014.
 To be clear, a date and \***not**\* in any way, a time.

 `valuation_date` was stored in a SQL database as a `<a href="http://msdn.microsoft.com/en-gb/library/ms187819.aspx">datetime</a>`.
 That's right a date with a time portion.
 I've encountered this sort of scenario many times on systems I've inherited.
 Although there is a `<a href="http://msdn.microsoft.com/en-gb/library/bb630352.aspx">date</a>` type in SQL it's pretty rarely used.
 I think it only shipped in SQL Server with 2008 which may go some way to explaining this.
 Anyway, I digress...

 `valuation_date` was read into a field in a C# application called `ValuationDate` which was of type `<a href="http://msdn.microsoft.com/en-us/library/system.datetime.aspx">DateTime</a>`.
 As the name suggests this is also a date with a time portion.
 After a travelling through various layers of application this ended up being serialized as JSON and sent across the wire where it became a JavaScript variable by the name of `valuationDate` which had the type `<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date">Date</a>`.
 Despite the deceptive name this is also, you guessed it, a date with a time portion.
 (Fine naming work there JavaScript!)